 This warehouse dated from the pre-earthquake days.
 Early photographs show the Emerson Drug Company flourishing with horse and carriage.
 Bromer-Selzer was created by Emerson in the early part of the century.
-Chase moved into the space in late 1964, sharing it with two other artists.
-By 1968 Chase had inherited the block long space (for the astonishing rent of $200 a month) and was sharing it with a group of six friends.
-Each person had their own space, but the spaces were divided only by curtains in some cases, or by balconies and stairs in others.
+By 1968 Chase was sharing his studio with a group of six friends.
+Each person had their own space, but the spaces were divided only by curtains, or in some cases, by balconies and stairs in others.
 The group shopped together, and dined together in the common living areas.

 Christmas Breakfast would be celebrated the Sunday before Christmas, with a costumed, black and white pot luck for a hundred guests.
 The dishes were often as colorful as the guests (a particularly colorful recipe was a platter brought by the Cockettes, a renowned drag group of the time, which included eclairs made in the shape of penises (to great acclaim).
 One Christmas guests were entertained by a young mime Bill Irwin.
 In 1970 Chase celebrated these parties with a documentary film, THE CHRISTMAS BREAKFAST OVERTURE.